siddhi-io/siddhi/docs/documentation/siddhi-quckstart-4.0.md

 define stream CargoStream (weight int);
 ```
 \
-**Part 3 - Defining the output stream.** This will have the same info as the previous definition but we will add a
+**Part 3 - Defining the output stream.** This will have the same info as the previous definition with an additional
+_totalWeight_ attribute containing the total weight calculated so far.
+Here we will add a
-_"sink"_ to log the output stream so that we can observe the output values. (**Sink is the Siddhi way to publish
+_"sink"_  to log the `OutputStream` so that we can observe the output values. (**Sink is the Siddhi way to publish
-streams.** This particular log type sink will just log the stream events.
+streams to external systems.** This particular `log` type sink will just log the stream events.
 Learn more about sinks
 [here](https://wso2.github.io/siddhi/documentation/siddhi-4.0/#sink))
 ```
 @sink(type='log',  prefix='LOGGER')
 define stream OutputStream(weight int, totalWeight long);
 ```
 \
-**Part 4 — The actual Siddhi query.** Here we will specify 4 things.
+**Part 4 — The actual Siddhi query.** Here we will specify 5 things.
 1. A name for the query — _“HelloWorldQuery”_
-2. which stream should be taken into processing — _“CargoStream”_
+2. Which stream should be taken into processing — _“CargoStream”_
-3. what data we require in the output stream — _“weight”_, _“totalWeight”_
+3. What data we require in the output stream — _“weight”_, _“totalWeight”_
+4. How the output should be calculated - by *sum*ing the *weight*s
-4. which stream should be populated with the output — _“OutputStream”_
+5. which stream should be populated with the output — _“OutputStream”_

 ```
 @info(name='HelloWorldQuery')
 from CargoStream